Developments in Telecom Intelligent Quality Assurance and Analytics

 Intelligent assurance OSS will be a must

-This is likely to mean a greater shift from the physical to the virtual, with the cloud, virtual network functions and software-defined networking all playing key roles in re-shaping intelligent assurance and analytics in the telecommunications world.
+The shift from physical to virtual is accelerating, with cloud computing, virtual network functions, and software-defined networking all playing key roles in reshaping intelligent assurance and analytics in the telecommunications world.
 Only in this way will operators be able to fully utilize opportunities that are offered by, for example, network slicing and edge computing, and move towards advanced models of quality assurance in telecommunications.

-Enhanced automation of processes is also going to be required.
+Enhanced automation of processes is also becoming indispensable.
 The AIOps concept, as defined by TM Forum, is likely to become a must for operators as manual processes in integrated service fulfillment and service assurance are taken over by AI and ML-based solutions.
-AI and automation will have an effect on many processes within telco business operations, from managing customer experience, SLAs and KPIs, to the use of sophisticated off-site field service management software and IoT devices for automated predictive and preventive maintenance, diagnostics and repairs.
+AI and automation will have an impact on many processes within telco business operations, from managing customer experience, SLAs, and KPIs, to the use of sophisticated off-site field service management software and IoT devices for automated predictive and preventive maintenance, diagnostics, and repairs.

-One major change in telco integrated assurance and analytics to date has been the rise of cooperation – in three different ways.
+One major change in telco integrated assurance and analytics to date has been the rise of cooperation in three distinct areas.

 Routes to quality assurance in telecommunications